emilygoeres/readmegenerator/OUTPUT_README.md

 ## usage
-Used to learn about node.js, npm i inquirer and npm init
+cheese
 ## Installation
-npm i inquirer
+cheese
 ## Test
-manuel
+cheese
-If you have any questions regarding this project please reach me at goeres123@hotmail.com
+If you have any questions regarding this project please reach me at cheese